 There are some fabulous restaurants in Provence, many in beautiful settings.
 Here you have everything from the sophisticated gourmet restaurants of chic cities such as Aix en Provence to idyllic establishments just perfect for a long lunch overlooking the majestic Provencal countryside.

 The warm Mediterranean sea is excellent for water sports, particularly sailing and diving, which are very popular.
 Inland there is lovely walks and mountain biking.
 The geographic variety means there is a wide range of sports and outdoor activities in Provence.

 When it comes to shopping Aix en Provence and Avignon are the top spots in Provence.
 Both have beautiful historical centres with a myriad of small streets with boutique shops as well as mainstream shops.

 Films to see before a holiday in Provence

-Peter Mayle really put Provence on the literary map with the first of a series of novels, A year in provence.
-Other notable novels set in Provence are Mistrals daughter by Judith Kranz, The bookseller's Daughter by Pam Rosensthal, The Fly-Truffler by Gustaf Sobin and Perfume from Provence by Winfried Fortescue.
+Peter Mayle really put Provence on the literary map with the first of a series of novels, A year in Provence.
+Other notable novels set in Provence are Mistrals daughter by Judith Kranz, The bookseller's Daughter by Pam Rosenthal, The Fly-Truffler by Gustaf Sobin and Perfume from Provence by Winfried Fortescue.

 Our villas in Provence area of the south of France are often spectacular, with many in wonderful locations.
-Some are big traditional Provencale mas, or converted farm houses, quite a few are beautiful stone homes, others modern villas, all have private swimming pools.
-If you would like any assistance with choosing your ideal villa in Provence don’t hesitate to phone or email and use our experience of Provence villas.
+Some are big traditional Provencal mas or converted farmhouses, quite a few are beautiful stone homes, others modern villas, all have private swimming pools.
+If you would like any assistance with choosing your ideal villa in Provence don’t hesitate to phone or email and use our experience.